Class of 2005

 Celia Forno, MSN'05, is self-employed as a psychiatric-mental health nurse practitioner for adults and children in Raleigh, North Carolina (2018).

-Virginia Sinclair Gardner, MSN’05, presented "Cognitive Behavioral Therapy for Insomnia," at the American Psychiatric Nurses Association conference in October 2019.
-She was selected by VUSN students to receive the Sara K. Archer Award for the psychiatric-mental health nurse practitioner specialty in August 2018.
+Virginia Sinclair Gardner, MSN'05, presented "Cognitive Behavioral Therapy for Insomnia," at the American Psychiatric Nurses Association conference in October 2019.
+She received the VUSN Sara K. Archer Excellence in Teaching Award from students in the Psychiatric-Mental Health Nurse Practitioner specialty in August 2018.
 Virginia is a PMHNP at the Nashville Center for Hope and Healing.

 Abby Bowen James, MSN'05, is a women's health nurse practitioner with Cumberland Skin in Nashville, a private practice dermatology office seeing both medical and cosmetic dermatology patients (2017).